MarcusSorealheis/world_presentation/README.md

 The third adds `rightEdgeGram tokenization` strategy to create edgeGram-like tokens starting at the right side of words (instead of the left side).

-An example of each is documented in [to be filled out]
+An example of each is documented in [mdbw-autocomplete-improvements.js](./mdbw-autocomplete-improvements.js)